coachgeek/codelou/README.md

 ```
 The javascript functions I created are:

-1. An accordion control- expands and contracts contacts when clicked.
+1. An accordion control- expands and contracts contacts when the header is clicked.
-This is triggered by the .accordion style.

 ```